-- The participants originated from 16 different countries (India, Nigeria, Philippines, Poland, Ghana, Guatemala, Congo, Korea, Brazil, Sierra Leone, Columbia, Sri Lanka, African Republic, Cote D’Ivoire, Cameroon & Pakistan).
+- The participants originated from 17 different countries (India, Nigeria, Philippines, Poland, Ghana, Guatemala, Congo, Korea, Brazil, Sierra Leone, Columbia, Sri Lanka, African Republic, Ivory Coast, Cameroon, Taiwan, & Pakistan).

-- The priests came to serve in 18 dioceses (or offices) from Manitoba (Winnipeg, St. Boniface, Keewatin Le Pas & a Manitoba wide office), Saskatchewan (Regina, Saskatoon, Prince Albert), Alberta (Edmonton, St. Paul, Calgary, Grouard McLennan), British Columbia (Victoria, Prince George, Vancouver, Nelson), the Yukon (Whitehorse), the Northwest Territories (Mackenzie-Fort Smith) and Ontario (Toronto).
+- The priests came to serve in 18 dioceses (or offices) from MB (Winnipeg, St. Boniface, Keewatin Le Pas & a Manitoba-wide office), SK (Regina, Saskatoon, Prince Albert), AB (Edmonton, St. Paul, Calgary, Grouard McLennan), BC (Victoria, Prince George, Vancouver, Nelson), YK (Whitehorse), NWT (Mackenzie-Fort Smith) and ON (Toronto).

 - “It helps broaden and expands my horizon in understanding my vocation and mission.
 It helps me to be effective in my ministry.
 It helps me to understand and be flexible to other people in different cultures.”

 - "Knowledge about Canada history, culture, and all the support I needed to be integrated to Canadian culture before passing on God’s message.
 As pastor in Canada I have to be patient, tolerant, listener, friend maker, good shepherd like Christ.
 I learned how to approach First Nations people and how to build up a relationship with them.”